Jjxzzy/Jjxzzy/README.md

-- 👋 Hi, I’m @Jjxzzy
+- 👋 Hi, I’m Jazuel!
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... recreating websites.
 - 🌱 I’m currently learning ...
 Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any projects that are available.
 - 📫 How to reach me ...

 <!---